Tag Archives: character building

 When I was an athlete, one of my favorite things about playing on a team, was the opportunity I had to help my teammates be successful.IMG_9849 I learned to push my skill level by keeping the mindset that the team’s success was more important than my own.

-As a coach, I’m noticing that this mindset is no longer the norm.
-I may have been simply oblivious to the selfish culture of sports as an athlete, but it seems to me the game has drastically changed.
-Athletes are so focused on capturing that collegiate scholarship that they’ve completely forgotten about the teammates around them.
-It’s me, me, me, or I, I, I. Rarely do we hear an athletes concern for “we”, “the team” or “us”.
-We constantly hear: “Why am I not starting at first base?” or “ I didn’t get enough fly balls at practice”.
-What’s even worse, is most of these complaints aren’t coming from the athlete’s themselves; they come from the parents.
-“My daughter only got to base run today at practice”.
-“My daughter sat out two games weekend.”
+As a coach, I’m noticing that this mindset seems to be less common.
+Perhaps I was simply oblivious to the growing selfish culture of sports when I was an athlete, but it feels like the game has drastically changed.
+Today, athletes are so focused on securing a collegiate scholarship that they’ve lost sight of the importance of their teammates.
+It’s all about “me, me, me” or “I, I, I,” and rarely do we hear concerns for “we,” “the team,” or “us.”
+We often hear complaints like, “Why am I not starting at first base?” or “I didn’t get enough fly balls at practice.”
+What’s even worse is that many of these complaints aren’t coming from the athletes themselves, but from their parents.
+“My daughter only got to base run today at practice.”
+“My daughter sat out two games this weekend.”

 This culture of hyper-focusing on individual success is eroding a piece of the game I IMG_0064loved most.
 Creating that unique bond with your teammates is something I haven’t found in any other environment in my life.
-When you know that the people around you care just as much or more about your success then they do about theirs is an indescribable feeling.
+When you know that the people around you care just as much or more about your success than they do about theirs is an indescribable feeling.
 It’s why teams become families and create bonds that last a lifetime.
 With so much focus on individual success and college scholarships a lot of athletes are missing out on what it feels like to be a true teammate.

 Quote of the day: